gnomeby/swiss-system-chess-tournament/README.md

 #### TODO:
 * Use Buchholz system
+* Initial rating calculator

+* Optimize queries
+* Final results

-* Validation tournament dates, players
+* Validation tournament dates
 * Validation round date

-* Optimize queries
-* Validation game players
-* Show only tournament players in game selects
+* Validation game players (only assigned to tournament), Show only tournament players in game selects
-* Filter by AJAX right side
+* Filter Opponents by AJAX right side
-* allow to not have apponent
+* Game: Allow to not have apponent
-* Disable add round if players less than 2
+* Round: Disable add round if players less than 2
 ##### Admin:
 * Restore filter for tables after leaving add/edit actions
 * Player: disable delete players if ones are assigned to tournament